Optomechanical systems with nonlinear interactions: photon blockade, collapse-revival effect and Fano-like resonance: Effective Hamiltonian and energy spectrum of the optomechanical system

 Let us consider an optomechanical system in which, in addition to linear and quadratic interactions, the cubic interaction manifests itself quite significantly.
 Physical processes in such a system can be described by the following Hamiltonian \cite{pp29}:\textbf{}

-where $ \omega _{c} $ is the frequency of the optical resonator, $ \Omega $ is the frequency of mechanical oscillations, $ g_{i} $ is the optomechanical coupling strength, \textit{i }= 1,\,2 and 3 for linear, quadratic and cubic interactions, respectively; $ a $ and $ b $ represent the respective annihilation operators of photon and vibrational quanta (Planck's constant $ \hbar $ is taken equal to 1).
+where $ \omega _{c} $ is the frequency of the optical resonator, $ \Omega $ is the frequency of mechanical oscillations, $ g_{n} $ is the optomechanical coupling strength, \textit{n}= 1,\,2 and 3 for linear, quadratic and cubic interactions, respectively; $ a $ and $ b $ represent the respective annihilation operators of photon and vibrational quanta (Planck's constant $ \hbar $ is taken equal to 1).
 The term $ V_{drive} $ describes the interaction with the external exciting photon field of the amplitude $ \varepsilon $ and the frequency $ \omega _{d} $.
 The transition to a rotating coordinate system for the field in the optical resonator using the evolution operator $ U^{c} =e^{i\omega _{d} a^{\dag } at} $ leads to the time-independent excitation term $ i\varepsilon (a^{\dag } -a) $ and the appearance of the resonance detuning $ \Delta =\omega _{c} -\omega _{d} $.

 Let's consider the case where $ \varepsilon =0 $.
+Then, in the interaction representation, the Hamiltonian \eqref{GrindEQ1} is written as:

-Since for real optomechanical systems the inequalities $\Omega\, \gg \,g_{1},\,g_{2},\,g_{3}$ are fulfilled, we can use the method of the non-secular perturbation theory \cite{pp31, pp32, pp34} for averaging over fast oscillations $ e^{\pm in\Omega t} $ (where $ n=1,2,3 $) and obtain approximately the same effective diagonal Hamiltonian $ H_{eff} $ instead of the original Hamiltonian \eqref{GrindEQ__1_}.
-Averaging up to the second order in small parameters $ g_{1} /\Omega $, $ g_{2} /\Omega $, and $ g_{3} /\Omega $, we obtain the following effective Hamiltonian:
+Since for real optomechanical systems the inequalities $\Omega {\rm \gg }g_{1} ,g_{2} ,g_{3} $ are fulfilled, we can use the method of the non-secular perturbation theory for averaging over fast oscillations $e^{\pm in\Omega t} $ (where $n=1,2,3$).
+In the canonical form it can be realized using the Bogoliubov averaging method \cite{pp31, pp32, pp34}.
+In result, we obtain up to the second order in small parameters $g_{1} /\Omega $, $g_{2} /\Omega $, and $g_{3} /\Omega $ the following effective diagonal Hamiltonian $H_{eff} $:

 where